 In my life, too, she thought.

 “In the past,” Bluefingers said, “the God King always married Goddesses from the Court.
-She, therefore, could live in their own palace and attend her own duties, watched by her own servants.
-She only needed to visit the palace when her duties as Vessel demanded it.
+She, therefore, could live in her own palace and attend her own duties, watched by her own servants.
+She only needed to visit the palace at night.

 “You, however, have neither palace nor servants of your own.
-We could provide them, I’m certain--but, then, you’re not Returned yourself.
-So, then, it wouldn’t really be appropriate for you to have your own palace in the Court.”
+We could provide you with a palace--there are several that are unoccupied--but, you’re not Returned, so it wouldn’t be appropriate for you to have one in the Court.”

 He paused, eyeing her--as if all of this were her fault.
 “My lady, you are--I’m afraid--a bureaucratic nightmare.”